 Ribston Hall High School occupies a distinctive position in the Gloucester grammar landscape.
 While selective and academic, it works hard to shed the "hothouse" label often associated with the sector.
 Located on Stroud Road, the school centres around the historic Ribston Hall itself, blending heritage architecture with modern additions.
-Serving over 1,000 students, including a mixed sixth form, the school prides itself on a "warm and family-oriented" atmosphere, often referred to by staff and students as the "Ribston Spirit".
+Serving over 1,000 students, including a mixed sixth form, the school is known for a "warm and family-oriented" atmosphere, often referred to by staff and students as the "Ribston Spirit".

 The entrance to the school, via the original hall, sets a tone of history, but the atmosphere inside is decidedly contemporary and energetic.
 The school operates on the values of "Belong, Strive, Thrive", concepts that appear to be actively lived rather than just displayed on walls.